magento/devdocs/guides/v2.1/config-guide/config/config-php.md

 Unlike other [module configuration files]({{ page.baseurl }}/config-guide/config/config-files.html), Magento's deployment configuration is loaded into memory when Magento initializes, is not merged with any other files, and cannot be extended. (`config.php` and `env.php` are merged with each other, however.)

 ## Details about the deployment configuration {#config-php-contents}
-`config.php` and `env.php` are {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} files that return a <a href="http://www.w3schools.com/php/php_arrays.asp" target="_blank">multi-dimensional associative array</a>, which is basically a hierarchical arrangement of configuration parameters and values.
+`config.php` and `env.php` are {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} files that return a [multi-dimensional associative array](http://www.w3schools.com/php/php_arrays.asp){:target="_blank"}, which is basically a hierarchical arrangement of configuration parameters and values.

 On the top level of this array are *configuration segments*.
 A segment has arbitrary content (a scalar value or a nested array) distinguished by an arbitrary key&mdash;where both the key and its value are defined by the Magento framework.

-<a href="{{ site.mage2000url }}/lib/internal/Magento/Framework/App/DeploymentConfig.php" target="_blank">Magento\Framework\App\DeploymentConfig</a> merely provides access to these sections but does not allow you to extend them.
+[Magento\Framework\App\DeploymentConfig]({{ site.mage2000url }}/lib/internal/Magento/Framework/App/DeploymentConfig.php){:target="_blank"} merely provides access to these sections but does not allow you to extend them.

 On the next hierarchy level, items in each segment are ordered according to the {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} sequence definition, which is obtained by merging all modules' configuration files, with the {% glossarytooltip 53da11f1-d0b8-4a7e-b078-1e099462b409 %}exception{% endglossarytooltip %} of disabled modules.